-Much is known about how wages have grown or stagnated, and become more unequal across a range of countries though to differing extents, and about how these trends may be linked to changing technologies, work organization, labor market institutions and intensified global competition.
-It should also be illuminating, due to interest in the role of labor market institutions, to observe how job quality trends for areas other than wages vary across countries and between varieties of capitalism.
-Since the inception of the European Employment Strategy in the late 1990s there has been some emphasis in European policy discourse on the quality, as well as the quantity, of employment; and the link between job quality and well-being at work has entered as an ingredient of the advocated broader approach to the measurement of national well-being (Stiglitz et al., 2009: 49).
+Much is known about how wages have grown or stagnated, have become more unequal across a range of countries though to differing extents, and about how these trends may be linked to changing technologies, work organization, labor market institutions, and intensified global competition.
+Observing how job quality trends for areas other than wages vary across countries and between varieties of capitalism should also be illuminating.
+Since the inception of the European Employment Strategy in the late 1990s there has been some emphasis in European policy discourse on the quality, as well as the quantity, of employment; and the link between job quality and well-being at work has become an ingredient of the advocated broader approach to the measurement of national well-being (Stiglitz, Sen, and Fitoussi 2009: 49).